 Multilingual website examples

 Creating a multilingual website is a great way to reach a global audience and cater to users who speak different languages.
-Here are five examples of multilingual websites:
+Here are four examples of multilingual websites:

 Pro tip: Beginners might also enjoy using Wix’s AI website builder, a first-of-its-kind chat-based experience that taps into Wix's ADI (Artificial Design Intelligence) to help you design a website in record time.
 Simply chat with AI about the vision for your site and you’ll get a complete website that you can customize as you wish.